 HERALDS began in Baja Mexico when Mel found a child’s wooden shoe last at a flea market.
 The wooden last followed Mel around for a decade sitting on his bedside table.
 As an offshoot of the Halo project, Mel used the discarded metal from a satellite dish to sculpt wings for the foot.
 He then etched and burned design elements into the wood and added brass ball bearings and cut glass.
 Ruby’s Flying Foot was the first in Mel’s continuing Heralds series.

-Mel hopes that his upcycling of these abandoned dishes and found objects into Halos and Heralds will inspire those within the guardian’s gaze to envision and work towards a sustainable future.
+Mel hopes that his upcycling of these abandoned dishes and found objects into Halos, Makas, Cavali and Heralds will inspire those within the guardian’s gaze to envision and work towards a sustainable future.

 SHOWS